The Flame and the Arrow

-The Flame and the Arrow is a 1950 American Technicolor swashbuckler film released by Warner Bros. and starring Burt Lancaster, Virginia Mayo and Nick Cravat.
+The Flame and the Arrow is a 1950 American Technicolor historical adventure film released by Warner Bros.
+Pictures and starring Burt Lancaster, Virginia Mayo and Nick Cravat.
 It was directed by Jacques Tourneur and produced by Harold Hecht and Frank Ross from a screenplay by Waldo Salt.
 The music score was written by Max Steiner and the cinematography was led by Ernest Haller.

 Plot

 During the reign of Frederick Barbarossa in Lombardy, Dardo Bartoli has brought his son Rudi to the town to see Count Ulrich, known as "the Hawk", who is accompanied by his niece, Lady Anne, and his mistress, Dardo's unfaithful wife Francesca.
 Dardo shows his archery skills by shooting Ulrich's expensive hunting hawk from the sky.
 In revenge, the count orders that Dardo's son be taken to his castle.
 Dardo is struck by an arrow while fleeing with Rudi, who allows himself to be captured in order to draw the soldiers away.

 At the palace, young Marchese Alessandro de Granazia, to whom Ulrich plans to marry Anne or political reasons, refuses to pay Ulrich's taxes.
 In retaliation, Ulrich orders de Granazia's arrest and confiscation of his land and property.
 After his rescue by Dardo, the marchese joins Dardo's band of outlaws.
 Dardo makes another attempt to free his son.
 Acting on information provided by his uncle Papa Pietro Bartoli, Dardo obtains the help of Anne's maid (one of Dardo's many lovers) to sneak into Ulrich's castle along with his best friend Piccolo, but the rescue proves unsuccessful.
 When they find themselves in Lady Anne's apartment, Piccolo suggests that they kidnap her instead.
 They take her to their secret hideout, where she tries several times to escape, but Dardo is too crafty for her.

 Dardo sends a message to the count offering an exchange of prisoners, but Ulrich threatens to execute Papa Pietro unless Anne is released.
 Dardo and the others race to the village and rescue Bartoli.
 Then Dardo learns from his aunt Nonna that five more prisoners have been taken to hang in Papa's place.
 Dardo surrenders to save the others and is hanged in front of his son.
 Ulrich takes the rest of the rebels prisoner, including the marchese.